Sentinel Events vs Serious Reportable Events

 The updated NQF serious reportable events framework

 The updated 2025 NQF SRE framework, published with technical guidance in January 2026, uses a more explicit list-based and criteria-driven approach 2.
-According to the updated framework, an event tied to a patient encounter generally qualifies as an SRE when it is both:
+Under the updated framework, an event tied to a patient encounter generally qualifies as an SRE when it is both:

 The NQF guidance defines serious as involving death or patient harm requiring major intervention or impairing activities of daily living, and defines largely preventable as likely avoidable using currently available means within generally accepted performance standards of care 2.